Pakistan women's national cricket team: 2000s

 In 2005, Pakistan Cricket Board established a women's wing to oversee all cricket affairs under the Pakistan Cricket Board's control and to unite all the conflicts between various associations.
-The first international event was when Indian under-21 team toured Pakistan, becoming the first Indian women's side to tour the country.
+The first international event was when the Indian under-21 team toured Pakistan, becoming the first Indian women's side to tour the country.
 This paved the way for Pakistan to host the second Women's Asia Cup in December 2005/January 2006.
 They lost all their games however, finishing last in the three-team tournament.
 The tournament featured the first match between the Indian and Pakistani women's cricket teams.

 Early in 2007, the Pakistan squad toured South Africa and played in a five match, One Day International series.
 During that year, Pakistan was announced as the host for the Women's Cricket World Cup Qualifier in which eight teams were scheduled to participate.
 All of the arrangements were almost completed for the tournament to be held in November when the event was postponed due to political instability and was moved to South Africa.
 Pakistan qualified for the 2009 Women's Cricket World Cup by defeating Ireland, Zimbabwe, Scotland and Netherlands.
 They qualified for this tournament after defeating Hong Kong in a three match series in Pakistan in September 2006.

 In Pakistan, views towards women's cricket have softened considerably since its introduction.
 Cricket is currently seen as an improvement for women's rights.

 In June 2019, the PCB reduced the number of contracted players from 17 to 10, but increased remuneration for the retained players.